 One thing I also did was help a few homeless people out.
 Just simple things like buying flip flops for a man with no shoes, giving change to a pregnant woman, and giving half a sub to an elderly man rummaging through the trash.
 Nothing we couldn’t afford.

 I talk a lot about Emma on the blog but I don’t often mention one simple fact.
-She’s autistic and developmentally delayed.
-So you can imagine my concern when she didn’t show up at 3:15pm from her day program.
+She’s autistic and emotionally delayed.
+So you can imagine my concern when she didn’t show up at 3:15pm from her school.
 My concern worsened when she wasn’t home at 3:45pm.
 I was just about to call her when the phone rang.

 “I thought he was homeless,” she wailed from the other side of the line.